 Site plan revisions are needed to address outstanding items that include, but are not limited to, completion of the TIS by incorporating minor modifications to the proposed roadway improvements.
 Further details are listed below.

-• Active Projects:
+- Active Projects:

-o N/A
+- o N/A

-Transportation Considerations
+- Transportation Considerations

-No outstanding issues.
+- See Outstanding Issues, Note 1.

-• Vehicle Trip Generation:
+- Vehicle Trip Generation:

 Current Zoning:

 Existing Use: 0 trips per day (based on vacant land).